AndersDeath/diary2/000-current.md

 Today I recorded another episode of pppodcast.
 Today it is again in English& Also I've got an appointment in clinic that will shot me another vaccine against Covid.
 It's cool because my sertificate has been expired and I need to renew it.
 I recorded several thoughts about startup and another htings.
 Again, I need to find a way how to generate startup ideas.
 It should boost my productivity. after this writing of this note I will go for a walk with Ksusha.
 The weather is quite well today.

 # 12 September - Monday - Saint-Perersburg

+Today is nice day, I did a lot despite being tired.
+I published knock from the future, did some front-end investigation and had several calls about different things.